County Services How Do I?

 • Child safety products such as door knob covers, outlet covers, and cabinet latches

-If you live in one of the above areas you are eligible for the program!
-You do not need to own a home to participate; tenants are welcome and encouraged to participate!
+You do not need to own a home to participate; renters are welcome and encouraged to sign up!

 For more information, questions, or to make an appointment, call or email